 8A.
-Physical therapists shall provide pro bono physical therapy services or support organizations that meet the health needs of people who are economically disadvantaged, uninsured, and underinsured.
+Physical therapists shall provide pro bono physical therapist services or support organizations that meet the health needs of people who are economically disadvantaged, uninsured, and underinsured.

-Interpretation: The key word in Principle 8A is "or".
-If a physical therapist is unable to provide pro bono services he or she can fulfill ethical obligations by supporting organizations that meet the health needs of people who are economically disadvantaged, uninsured, and underinsured.
-In addition, physical therapists may review the House of Delegates guidelines titled Guidelines: Pro Bono Physical Therapy Services.
-Additional resources on pro bono physical therapy services are available on the APTA Web site.
+Interpretation: The key word in Principle 8A is "or."
+If a physical therapist is unable to provide pro bono services, then he or she can fulfill ethical obligations by supporting organizations that meet the health needs of people who are economically disadvantaged, uninsured, or underinsured.
+In addition, physical therapists may review the House of Delegates guidelines titled Guidelines: Pro Bono Physical Therapist Services and

+Organizational Support.
+Additional resources on pro bono physical therapist services are available on the APTA website.

 8A also addresses supporting organizations to meet health needs.
-In terms of supporting organizations, the principle does not specify the type of support that is required.
+The principle does not specify the type of support that is required.
 Physical therapists may express support through volunteerism, financial contributions, advocacy, education, or simply promoting their work in conversations with colleagues.

-Issued by the Ethics and Judicial Committee American Physical Therapy Association October 1981 Last Amended November 2010
+Issued by the Ethics and Judicial Committee American Physical Therapy Association October 1981 Last Amended March 2019